-- Amazon shuts down Wikileak (which use to run on its EC2 service)
+- Amazon shuts down Wikileaks (which use to run on its EC2 service)

-- Suddenly, the swiss rape case against Wikileaks founder Julian Assange (which was registered and closed on August 20, 2010) was reopened.
-One week after the cable leaks, on Dec 6, Assange was notified about the rape case, The Gurdian further published the allegations in the case and from here began analysis of what is consensual and what is not.
-It should be noted that Afghan documents leak happened on July 25, 2010 and within a month the first rape case on Assange was registered.
+- Suddenly, the Swiss rape case against Wikileaks founder Julian Assange (which was registered and closed on August 20, 2010) was reopened.
+One week after the cable leaks, on Dec 6, Assange was notified about the rape case, The Guardian further published the allegations in the case and from here began analysis of what is consensual and what is not.
+It should be noted that Afghan documents leak happened on July 25, 2010, and within a month the first rape case on Assange was registered.

 - Anonymous brings down Visa, Mastercard, swiss rape case prosecutor’s website and some other websites (using DDOS of course) under Operation Avenge Assange.

 - Bank of America (~300) registers anti-BofA domain names

 - CIA creates WTF (Wikileaks Task Force)